 Key audit matters How our audit addressed the key audit matter IT systems and controls The reliability and security of IT systems play a key role in the financial reporting process of the Group.
-The Group's key financial accounting and reporting processes are highly those reported in the auditor's report of respective subsidcompanies, comprised the following: automated, whereby any gaps in the IT control environment could result in a material misstatement of the financial accounting and reporting records.
-Therefore, the assessment of the general IT controls and the application controls specific to the accounting and preparation of financial information is considered to be a key audit matter.
-Tested the design and operating effectiveness of the Company's IT access controls over the information systems that are important to financial reporting and various interfaces, configuration and other identified application controls.
-Tested IT general controls (logical access, changes management and aspects of IT operational controls) This included testing requests for access to systems were reviewed and authorized. c) Tested the periodic review of access rights.
+The Group's key financial accounting and reporting processes are highly automated, whereby any gaps in the IT control environment could result in a material misstatement of the financial accounting and reporting records.
+Therefore, the assessment of the general IT controls and the application controls specific to the accounting and preparation of financial information is considered to be a key audit matter. those reported in the auditor's report of respective subsidiary companies, comprised the following: Tested the design and operating effectiveness of the Company's IT access controls over the information systems that are important to financial reporting and various interfaces, configuration and other identif application controls.
+Tested IT general controls (logical access, changes management and aspects of IT operational controls).
+This included testing requests for access to systems were reviewed and authorized. c) Tested the periodic review of access rights.
 Also tested requests of changes to systems for approval and authorization.
 In addition to the above, tested the design and operating effectiveness of certain automated controls that were considered as key internal controls. e) Tested the design and operating effectiveness of compensating controls in case deficiencies were identified and, where necessary, extended the scope of our substantive audit procedures.